-As mentioned in the previous section, StreamFlow parameters related to discharge computation are calibrated against measured discharge at the catchment outlet.
-To this end, 10000 Monte-Carlo simulations are run, with StreamFlow configured so as to use a time step of 1 hour and advect water in the stream channels based on the instantaneous routing scheme (see Sect.
+10 000 Monte Carlo simulations are run, with StreamFlow configured so as to use a time step of 1h and advect water in the stream channels based on the instantaneous routing scheme (see Sect.
 2.2.1).
-Figure 6 presents a comparison of the simulated and measured hourly mean discharges over the three considered hydrological years.
+Figure 6 presents a comparison of the simulated and measured hourly mean discharges over the 3 considered hydrological years.
 The uncertainty range of the simulated curve is defined by all parameter sets associated with a NSE larger than 0.85 during the calibration period, which amounts to a total of 300 curves.
-As observed in panel (a), the simulation corresponding to the highest NSE value matches globally well with the observations, except for a few discharge peaks which are not well captured in 2013 and 2015.
+As observed in panel a, the simulation corresponding to the highest NSE value matches globally well with the observations, except for a few discharge peaks which are not well captured in 2013 and 2015.
 The simulation uncertainty range appears to be relatively narrow on an annual scale.
-When looking at a finer scale, it can be observed that the daily fluctuations of discharge are relatively well captured by the model, as for example shown in panel (b) for the period 29 May to 8 June 2015.
-On the other hand, the absence of a fast runoff component in StreamFlow prevents the model to correctly capture short-lived discharge peaks.
-As displayed in panel (c), the modeled recession in these cases is much too slow compared to the observed one.
-This model limitation could be fixed by implementing a new method for transferring water across the subwatersheds, based on a more physically-based approach than the linear reservoir method used here.
-Such an improvement is not planned soon, but might become available in a future version of StreamFlow.
+When looking at a finer scale, it can be observed that the daily fluctuations of discharge are relatively well captured by the model as, for example, shown in panel b for the period 29 May to 8 June 2015.
+On the other hand, the absence of a fast runoff component in StreamFlow prevents the model to correctly capture shortlived discharge peaks.
+As displayed in panel c, the modelled recession in these cases is much too slow compared to the observed one.
+This model limitation could be fixed by implementing a new method for transferring water across the subwatersheds, based on a more physically based approach than the linear reservoir method used here.
+For example, the Richards equation could be solved within the soil of each subwatershed, provided that the computational resources at hand are sufficient.
+The modularity of StreamFlow would allow for such a modification to be easily integrated into the existing code.

-Table 4 presents quantitative error measures of discharge modeled over the validation period at the three gauging points located in the Dischma catchment (see Fig. 4), for the same StreamFlow configuration as in Fig. 6.
+Table 4 presents quantitative error measures of discharge modelled over the validation period at the three gauging points located in the Dischma catchment (see Fig. 4), for the same StreamFlow configuration as in Fig. 6.
 The accuracy of the benchmark model at the catchment outlet is also indicated in the table for comparison.
 It should be mentioned that the benchmark model could not be evaluated at the two intermediate stations since the measurement time series at these points extend over less than a year (see Sect.
 4.1).
 As observed in the table, the discharge NSE value associated with the best StreamFlow simulation is larger than 0.80 at all three points, as opposed to the NSE value of the benchmark model not exceeding 0.74.
-On the other hand, the values of NSE-log - defined as NSE computed with the logarithm of the discharge values - are quite comparable between both models.
+On the other hand, the values of the NSE log - defined as NSE computed with the logarithm of the discharge values - are quite comparable between both models.
 This is not particularly surprising in view of the strong seasonality of the baseflow component of discharge, particularly during the winter season.
-The NSE-log value at point Am Rin is rather low, but should be considered with caution since the discharge gauging curve at this point is rather uncertain (not shown).
+The NSE log value at point Am Rin is rather low, but should be considered with caution since the discharge gauging curve at this point is rather uncertain (not shown).
 The bias of StreamFlow is observed to be positive at all three gauging points, which certainly results from the slight overestimation of the rate of water percolating at the bottom of the soil columns in the Alpine3D simulation (see above).
-Overall, the performance of StreamFlow regarding discharge computation based on the instantaneous water routing scheme can be considered as satisfying.
+Overall, the performance of StreamFlow regarding discharge computation based on the instantaneous water routing scheme can be considered satisfying.
 Its accuracy is comparable to the one of other existing hydrological models applied over high Alpine catchments (e.g. MacDonald et al., 2014; Schaefli et al., 2014).